 #7 – Ear Training Exercises to Help You Discern Between Notes

 We all know that life isn’t fair.
-Some people are borne with the ability of perfect pitch while musicians who actually need such a skill require a ton of practice and effort to develop it.
+Some people are born with the ability to perfect pitch while musicians who actually need such a skill require a ton of practice and effort to develop it.

-#8 – Secrets That Successful Musicians Use to Attaining Their Aural Skills
+#8 – Secrets That Successful Musicians Use to Attain Their Aural Skills

 Having great aural skills will not only help you learn songs by ear, it will also accelerate your growth as a musician and make you a better guitar player.